fjantunen/sev1/index.md

 - **Infrastructure** (network partitions, cloud zones, DNS/CDN)
 - **Rollback Options** (risk assessment, build artifacts, toggles)
 - **Customer Comms / Executive Liaison** (status page, internal updates)

+### ⏪ Rollback First, Ask Questions Later

+When a system starts failing right after a deployment, the fastest, lowest-risk mitigation is often the simplest:

+> **Rollback now.
+Investigate later.**

+This isn't about blame.
+It's about **buying time**.
+Rolling back gives the team space to debug without production on fire.
+If customer impact starts shortly after a deploy, reverting it should be a default reflex, even if you're not 100% sure it's the root cause.

+Don't wait for confirmation.
+A quick rollback that turns out unrelated is still a win if it stabilizes things long enough for you to think clearly.

+> 🔥 In high-stakes incidents, **optimize for recovery latency**, not investigative completeness.

+### 📅 Ask One Question First: 'When Was the Last Deploy?'

+Before you rollback, anchor your timeline.
+The most useful question in the first 60 seconds is:

+> **'What changed, and when?'**

+If impact began shortly after a deploy, that's signal.
+You don't need proof, just correlation strong enough to justify a quick revert.
+Even if the deploy was innocent, rolling back resets the blast radius.

+Good systems surface this answer automatically:

+- 🔗 Deploy dashboards annotate recent changes
+- 🤖 Slack bots respond to `/whatchanged` with timestamps and diffs
+- ⚠️ Alerts include change context in payloads

+> 🧠 If your team can't answer 'what changed and when' in under 10 seconds, your observability isn't incident-ready.

+### ✅ Guardrails to Make This Easy

+- **Make rollback one-click.** If reverting takes more than a few minutes or needs a specialized deployment manager, fix that.
+- **Know what to rollback.** Maintain clean deploy pipelines, dashboards, and traceability.
+- **No ego in rollback.** A fast revert isn't a failure, it's a stabilizing move.
+Own it, do it, move on.

+### ❓ If It Wasn't the Deploy?

+Great.
+You've ruled it out, and bought time.
+Keep investigating, but now without the pressure of ongoing customer impact.

+> 🔑 **Key Takeaway:**
+> The rollback isn't the end.
+It's a pause button.
+Use it to stop the bleeding, reorient, and regain control of the incident.

+### 🚀 Caveats: Roll Forward ≠ Instant Fix

+Sometimes the team is confident that a fix exists in the next version, and the temptation is to 'roll forward' instead of revert.

+Be careful.

+**Roll forward only when:**
+- 🧪 The fix has been tested in staging or is trivial and well understood
+- ✅ You've ruled out wider systemic issues (e.g., database lag, infra outages)
+- 🕐 The rollback path stays open as a fallback

+**Why it's risky:**
+- You might be layering new changes onto an unstable base
+- If the forward deploy doesn't work, you've burned precious time and trust
+- If your pipeline is slow or flaky, recovery latency suffers

+> ⚠️ Rolling forward is a commit.
+If you're wrong, you're deeper in the hole.

+**Safer flow:**
+Rollback first.
+Stabilize.
+Then decide: do we ship a hotfix, or hold until the dust settles and revisit the deploy with clarity?

+> 🔑 **Key Takeaway:**
+> Roll forward is a bet.
+Stack the odds.
+Test in staging first, or be ready to rollback hard.

 Each workstream should have:
 - **One lead**, responsible for updates and decisions